matthewcoming/Mattoc/howtogit/howtogit.md

  #### Creating a repo
 </a>

-1. Go to your desired path
+Go to your desired path,
 ```Bash
 $ cd ~/here/be/dragons
 ```

-2. Create a repository using the command `git init`
+and create a repository using the command `git initi`

 ```Bash
 $ git init